Verseth/ruby-config-loader/README.md

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add config_loader
+    $ bundle add config_file_manager

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install config_loader
+    $ gem install config_file_manager

 ## Usage

-This gem adds a new class `ConfigLoader`, which helps you load and list config files and config directories.
+This gem adds a new class `ConfigFileManager`, which helps you load and list config files and config directories.

 The basic idea is that config files with sensitive information should not be stored in git (they are often added to `.gitignore`).